Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Board of Registration in Midwifery

 Established in August 2024, this nine-member board oversees licensure for non-nurse midwives while CNMs remain under the Massachusetts Board of Registration in Nursing’s jurisdiction.
-This development signals enhanced interprofessional collaboration opportunities and potential future regulatory harmonization.
+This development signals enhanced opportunities for interprofessional collaboration and potential future regulatory harmonization.

 Insurance Reimbursement Parity